 Content Moderation

-Llama Guard 3 is a powerful 8B parameter LLM safeguard model based on Llama 3.1-8B.
-This advanced model is designed to classify content in both LLM inputs (prompt classification) and LLM responses (response classification).
-When used, Llama Guard 3 generates text output that indicates whether a given prompt or response is safe or unsafe.
-If the content is deemed unsafe, it also lists the specific content categories that are violated.
+Llama Guard 4 is a natively multimodal safeguard model that is designed to process and classify content in both model inputs (prompt classification) and model responses (response classification) for both text and images, making it capable of content moderation across multiple formats.
+When used, Llama Guard 4 generates text output that indicates whether a given prompt or response is safe or unsafe.
+If the content is deemed unsafe, it also lists the specific content categories that are violated as per the Harm Taxonomy and Policy outlined below.

 Figure 1